 (A) A balloon catheter with a collapsed stent is advanced to the location of a coronary artery lesion.
 (B) The balloon is inflated, which expands the stent and compresses the lesion to increase the artery opening.
 (C) The balloon is then deflated and removed, leaving the expanded stent in place to prevent the artery from closing.

 retrievable s.
-A stent deployed into and then ...
+A stent deployed ...